NVIDIA/hpc-container-maker/docs/building_blocks.md

 `PATH` will be extended to include the NVIDIA HPC SDK.
 The default value is `False`.

+- __mpi__: Boolean flag to specify whether MPI should be included in the environment.
+The default value is `True`.

 - __ospackages__: List of OS packages to install prior to installing the NVIDIA HPC SDK.
 For Ubuntu, the default values are `debianutils`, `gcc`, `g++`, `gfortran`, `libnuma1`, `openssh-client`, and